jaxtisapia/sports-bet-data-analysis/README.md

 ### WTF?!?!
 There's nothing special about this data

 YES.
 There's nothing special about this data.
+But this data is precious in huge quantities.

-Not so fast.
+Fast Foward.
 I've been able to make some deductions, which predicts accurately as high as 80% success!
 However, this only applies to the 'BARCLAYS ENGLAND PREMIER LEAGUE'.
 Haven't tried modelling for other leagues.

 Follow this trend to predict for Barclays Premier League